Goodbye to Stephen Colbert and Craig Ferguson

 Sid Caesar RIP

 Comic legend Sid Caesar has passed away at the age of 91.
 After growing up in Yonkers, New York, Caesar went on to be one of the early pioneers of the new medium of television with his shows Your Show of Shows and Caesar’s Hour in the 1950s.
 To a younger generation who do not get to see black and white shows repeated on television, those variety shows may seem to be from another world.
 But one can still see the genius and the way Caesar helped pave with way for shows we enjoy today.
-And much of his work is still funny, such as this clip with Caesar and Imogene Coca going to a health food restaurant (with waiter Carl Reiner).
+And much of his work is still funny, such as a clip with Caesar and Imogene Coca going to a health food restaurant (with waiter Carl Reiner).
+Check out some of their work on YouTube.
 RIP.

 What is your favorite memory of Sid Caesar?
 Leave your two cents in the comments.